berkeleycompute/actions/README.md

 **For `rotate-aws-access-key`:**
 - `iam:ListAccessKeys` - to list existing access keys for a user
-- `iam:CreateAccessKey` - to create new access keys
+- `iam:CreateAccessKey` - to create new access keys (with CLI use case)
 - `iam:DeleteAccessKey` - to delete old access keys
+- `iam:GetUser` - to verify if user exists (optional, for user verification)
+- `iam:CreateUser` - to create user if it doesn't exist (optional, for automated setup)
+- `iam:TagUser` - to tag created users (optional)
+- `sts:GetCallerIdentity` - to verify new access keys work (used during rotation)

 ### For Supabase Actions (rotate-supabase-db-password)